ssi-dk/SCDB/cran-comments.md

 1) Exported functions are documented with @return statements (\Value generated in .Rd files) We have added a test to our testing to prevent this issue going forward

+2) Printing to console in get_table replaced with a message in the usecase where information needs to be passed to the user